Fertility Medication Reference Guide

 Yeast Infection |

-taking any prescription medications, consult either Arizona Center for Fertility Studies or your
+prescription medications, consult either Arizona Center for Fertility Studies

 Antibiotics that can be taken during pregnancy: